Skip to content

 2. In both the “On battery” and “Plugged in” drop menus for the Lid close action setting, select Do nothing, Sleep (default), Hibernate, or Shut down for what you want, and click OK.

-Note: Desktop computers will not have separate “On battery” and “Plugged in” options available unless it has a data connection to a UPS.
+Desktop computers typically won’t show separate “On battery” and “Plugged in” settings unless connected to a UPS (Uninterruptible Power Supply).

 Available lid close action options in Control Panel